rkl99/rkl99/docs/index.md

-title: Rachel Kyu Yeon Lee
+## Rachel Kyu Yeon Lee

-description: Hello!
+Hello!
 I'm a fourth year undergraduate at the University of Chicago, majoring in mathematics and comparative literature.
-I'm interested in algebraic number theory.
+This summer I participated in [the University of Chicago's Mathematics REU](http://math.uchicago.edu/~may/REU2021/).
+My research topic focused on finding division points of algebraic curves, touching on concepts in Galois theory, elliptic curves and functions, and modular forms.